aptech/docs/docs/CR-plotSetGrid.rst

     // Initialize plotControl structure
     myPlot = plotGetDefaults("scatter");

-    // Set grid to be black and on the major tics only plotSetGrid(&myPlot, "major", "black");
+    // Set grid to be black and on the major ticks only plotSetGrid(&myPlot, "major", "black");

     // Create a scatter plot of random data